 But if I want it to get there–and stay there, I have to have a plan.

-Over the past 12 years, with 9 moves, 4 children, and a bustling schedule (like yours, I’m sure) I’ve refined my home-simplification process down to seven steps that work every single time.
+Over the years, with nine moves, four children, and a bustling schedule (like yours, I’m sure) I’ve refined my home-simplification process down to seven steps that work every single time.

 Many aspects of this process are based on David Allen’s best-setter, Getting Things Done (a wonderful book you must read).
 Corporate executives worldwide live and breathe this kind of training, and now we’re going to have a great time applying it to our homes.